 The Organization has a defined contribution pension plan covering substantially all employees.
 The Board of Directors annually determines the amount, if any, of the Organization's contributions to the plan.
-Pension expense was \$945,738 for the year ended June 30, 2021.
+Pension expense was \$1,008,740 and \$945,738 for the years ended June 30, 2022 and 2021, respectively.